 We all make mistakes, so don't beat yourself up if you do.
 It's the only way we learn and become better.
 I've made more than my fair share of mistakes and you will too.

-But really think about where you went wrong, so you can take positive steps and avoid making the same mistakes again.
+But think about where you went wrong, so you can take positive steps and avoid making the same mistakes again.

 Hired the wrong accountant who messed up your finances?
 Hire someone else!
 Said the wrong thing to a client in a meeting?
 You'll certainly never do it again.
 Thought you could trust someone who ended up letting you down?
 Be careful about who you trust in future.